Hugo1205/ENGG1340/README.md

       - io.cpp simply acts as a pathway to take in input from the gametype.cpp and use it to print the materials on the terminal and handle all user moves and sends these back to the gametype.cpp to be saved into the board and to continue the game.

 ### Non-Standard C/C++ Libraries:
-  * #include <unistd.h>: Used to implement the sleep and unsleep functions in the game when using it on linux operating system.
-  * #include <termios.h>:
+  * unistd.h and termios.h used to disable the echo of keyboard input and the end the press enter during input